OPS-E2E-PPE/VBA-Docs/api/Word.Hyperlink.CreateNewDocument.md

 ## Example

 This example creates a new document based on the new hyperlink in the first document and then loads the new document into Microsoft Word for editing.
-The document is called ?Overview.doc,? and it overwrites any file of the same name in the  `\\Server1\Annual` folder.
+The document is called Overview.doc, and it overwrites any file of the same name in the `\\Server1\Annual` folder.

 ```vb